howard-university-web-services/howard_paragraphs/README.md

 - Cards: Paragraphs integration of cards for use in Howard projects
 - Carousel with Caption: Paragraphs integration of a Carousel with Caption for use in Howard projects
 - Carousel with Modal: Paragraphs integration of a Carousel with Modal for use in Howard projects
+- Countdown: Paragraphs integration of a Countdown for use in Howard projects
+- Data Point: Paragraphs integration of a Data Point for use in Howard projects
 - Deadline Feed: Paragraphs integration of Deadline Feed (from calendar.howard.edu) for Howard projects
 - Divider: Paragraphs integration of a simple content divider for Howard projects
 - Embed: Paragraphs integration of the ability to add iframes/js/etc for Howard projects